andresfelipe9619/fruver-project/README.md

 # fruver-project
-An information system for a fruit store, that help admins to manage their orders and invoices, and users to order easily
+An information system for a fruit store, that helps admins to manage their orders and invoices, and users to order easily

 ### Prerequisites